-Spinal stenosis is most commonly caused by wear-and-tear changes in the spine related to aging.
+Spinal stenosis is most commonly caused by wear-and-tear changes in the spine related to osteoarthritis.
 In severe cases of spinal stenosis, doctors may recommend surgery to create additional space for the spinal cord or nerves.

 When to see a doctor